Summer Fun in Small Town Michigan: Auburn Hills' Summerfest

 But lesser known is the Auburn Hills Summerfest.
 A two-day, family-friendly "party" for the joy of celebrating the city, promoting the area's shops and parks, and inspiring feelings of community.
 Though a yearly event, I'd personally yet to attend until 2015.
 Now I'll be sure never to miss it!

 What is Summerfest?

 Free family fun!
-That's the simple and honest answer to the question "What is Auburn Hills Summerfest?" and I figured I would start with that piece of information, since I know "Free and Fun" is a heavily influential factor to families.
+I'll start with that piece of information, since I know "Free and Fun" is an important factor to many families.
 Our group consisted of two preteen girls, two twenty-somethings, and a couple in their fifties - and we all found activities to keep us busy.

 Each year, sometime in June, Downtown Auburn Hills shuts down their main street to host Summerfest.
 The event runs from mid-afternoon on Friday until 10:00 PM, then picks up again on Saturday early in the morning and once more lasts until the clock strikes 10:00.
 There is no entry fee, nor a parking fee.
 Most activities are also free of charge.

 Kids on their end-of-the-school-year high are the big focus at Summerfest, with bouncy obstacle courses and houses and games and even a water slide!
 A rock wall, games, and the chance to decorate the downtown sidewalks also keep the children busy.